grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   [use_compressed_bytes_as_fetch_max_bytes: <boolean> | default = true]

   # The maximum number of bytes for buffered responses to fetch requests.
 This
-  # limit is applied on the sum of all MaxBytes requests that are ongoing.
-0 to
+  # limit applies to the sum of all ongoing MaxBytes requests.
+Set to 0 to
   # disable the limit.
   # CLI flag: -ingest-storage.kafka.max-buffered-bytes
   [max_buffered_bytes: <int> | default = 100000000]